JosueHernandez0000/Powder-XRD-V-A/README.md

 ### Potential Enhancements
 The following features may come in a future release:
-- Let the user fine-tune parameters of the analysis
+- Let the user fine-tune the parameters of the analysis
 - Dynamically detect scan range and scale axis accordingly
 - Support `.csv` files